subquery/documentation/docs/indexer/quickstart/quickstart.md

     "build:develop": "NODE_ENV=develop subql codegen && NODE_ENV=develop subql build"
 }
 ```
-Use `build` script to generate artifacts using the default production .env settings.
+Use `build` script to generate artefacts using the default production .env settings.
-Use `build:develop` script to generate artifacts using the development .env.develop settings.
+Use `build:develop` script to generate artefacts using the development .env.develop settings.

 Using environment variables and .env files provides a convenient way to manage project configurations and keep sensitive information secure.